ourworldventures/www_freeflownation/content/blog/internet_evolution/index.md

 description: Today, the Internet is a ubiquitous part of our daily lives, and it continues to evolve.
 As we continue to innovate and collaborate, we can build a better, more secure digital future for all.
 date: 2023-04-11
 taxonomies:
-  tags: [threefold_grid, technology, peer_to_peer, threefold_cloud]
+  tags: [technology, peer_to_peer, decentralization]
-  categories: [foundation]
+  categories: []
 extra:
   author: victoria_obeegadoo
   imgPath: evolution.jpeg
   isFeatured: "true"
 ---

 The Internet has undergone a natural evolution from its early days as a fragmented network of computers, to the vast interconnected web of infrastructure and platforms we know today.
 This has shaped the way we communicate, work, and live.
 With each passing decade, new technologies and protocols have emerged to address growing concerns about cybercrime, surveillance, and censorship.
-Let's take a closer look at each phase of this evolution and how ThreeFold is taking action for the next step.
+Let's take a closer look at each phase of this evolution and how we are taking action for the next step.

 ## 1960s to 1980s: Internet's Early Days